Nutty

 If so, you may be eligible for a Mesher or Martin order.
 These are court orders that allow a spouse to continue living in the property for a set period of time.
 Depending on the type of order, it means that the home can’t be sold until a specific event happens.
 This might be after a certain number of years, until the couple’s youngest child turns 18 or anything else that the court rules.

-If this sounds good to you, you’re best off chatting to your solicitor to see if you can start the process.
+If this sounds good to you, you’re best off chatting to a solicitor to see if you can start the process.

 How to make a joint mortgage application